-- Paraphernalia is confiscated by administration. - Staff writes an anecdotal report of the incident - At the discretion of the administration, the student, student's locker and/or other possessions will be searched (may include student's vehicle, if on school property). - Confiscation of pertinent items - · Parent(s)/guardian(s) immediately notified - · Authorities are notified - Immediate 5 to 10 day 0SS.
-Referral to S.A.P.
+- Paraphernalia is confiscated by administration. - Staff writes an anecdotal report of the incident - At the discretion of the administration, the student, student's locker and/or other possessions will be searched (may include student's vehicle, if on school property). - Confiscation of pertinent items - · Parent(s)/guardian(s) immediately notified - · Authorities are notified - Discipline consistent with the code of conduct - Referral to S.A.P.
 Team